Town hall: Nomenclature

 County Council administrations in parts of England and Wales generally operate from a base in a building called, by analogy, a "county hall" or "shire hall".
-Conversely, cities that have subdivisions with their own councils may have borough halls.
-Scottish local government in larger cities operates from the "City Chambers", otherwise the "Town House".
+Conversely, cities that have subdivisions with their councils may have borough halls.
+Scottish local government in larger cities operates from the "City Chambers".

 Other names are occasionally used.
 The administrative headquarters of the City of London retains its Anglo-Saxon name, the Guildhall, signifying a place where taxes were paid.
 In a few English cities (including Birmingham, Coventry and Nottingham) the preferred term is "Council House": this was also true in Bristol until 2012, when the building was renamed "City Hall".
-In Birmingham, there is a distinction between the Council House and the Town Hall, a concert and meeting venue which pre-dates it.
+In Birmingham, there is a distinction between the Council House and the Town Hall, a concert and meeting venue that pre-dates it.
 In Sheffield, the distinction is between the Town Hall, the seat of local government, and the City Hall, a concert and ballroom venue.
 In Leeds, the Town Hall, built in the 1850s as a seat of local government, now functions primarily as a concert, conference, and wedding venue, many of its municipal functions having moved in 1933 to the new Civic Hall.